Pomax/custom-graphics-element/README.md

 ### What lives where

-the main graphics-element code lives in the `graphics-element` directory, with the custom element code in `graphics-element.js` and the actual graphics API spread out over the master `graphics-api.js` as all files in the `api` directory.
-All public api functions and constants can be found in the `api/parts` directory.
+the main graphics-element code lives in the `graphics-element` directory, with the custom element code in `graphics-element.js` and the actual graphics API found in the master `graphics-api.js` file, with the API components found in its `api` directory.

 The `dst` directory contains the converter code for turning the public api into `graphics-element.d.ts`.